Trajan: After Rome

-Some theologians such as Thomas Aquinas discussed Trajan as an example of a virtuous pagan.
+During the Middle Ages, some theologians such as Thomas Aquinas discussed Trajan as an example of a virtuous pagan.
 In the Divine Comedy, Dante, following this legend, sees the spirit of Trajan in the Heaven of Jupiter with other historical and mythological persons noted for their justice.
 Also, a mural of Trajan stopping to provide justice for a poor widow is present in the first terrace of Purgatory as a lesson to those who are purged for being proud.

 I noticed that the inner bank of the curve...